Olohi18/A9-GuessingGame/README.md

 How TO traverse through a string
 What is the use of the extra cheeckning when we can just always pass in a binary tree or in worst case, convert binary trees passed in to decision trees?
 What does () do?

+Question
+Can a node have just one child.
+What of root node? must all nodes have up to 2 children

+AI?
+IOException during PrintWriting in